 Private AI built for regulated industries

 Astro is RocketDocs' private generative AI engine.
 It runs inside our environment, drafts responses using only your approved knowledge base, and never sends your data to a third-party model provider.
-For financial services, healthcare, life sciences, and enterprise tech teams, this is the only AI architecture that holds up under audit.
+For financial services, healthcare, life sciences, and enterprise tech teams, this is an AI architecture built to hold up under audit.

 - Trusted since 1994